 - Set clear internal guidelines as to which tools the client/customer will have access to and which ones will be for internal use only.
 It’s important to have some separation.

 The Balance of Service vs. Efficiency

 We’ve all been to a doctor’s office where they throw 100 forms at you and send you off into the waiting room.
 It feels a bit cold and impersonal, but it’s more efficient than having the intake staff collect every patient’s information individually.

 This is the balance between service and efficiency.

 On one hand, you want an intake process that makes your customers and clients feel valued and important.
 But providing personalized attention to each customer comes at a cost: it’s time-consuming and expensive.

-For your business, this is a critical decision and will shape the details of your intake process.
+This is a critical decision for your business and will shape the details of your intake process.

 Should you simply perform onboarding by sending a stack of paperwork over to your new client?
 Or should each customer be met with a company-wide meeting and a catered lunch?

-As a general rule, the higher cost of the engagement, the more hands-on, personal attention your customer or client will expect during this phase.
+As a general rule, the higher the cost of the engagement, the more hands-on, personal attention your customer or client will expect during this phase.
 Luxury car dealers, for example, go to great lengths to make their customers feel important and valued.
-This is expected because there are fewer potential customers, which makes each interaction more valuable to the company.
+This is expected because fewer potential customers make each interaction more valuable to the company.

 Optimize the process to provide the most value to your customer and the most benefit to your business.